Asteroth2018/Terminal-Asciiart-Clock/README.md

-Ascii art clock and date made in python for terminal.
+Ascii art clock (analog + digital) made in python for terminal.

-It shows an analog clock and date made with ascii art letters.
+It shows an analog and digital clock made with ascii art letters.

 No requirements just run with python in your terminal!!!